-During Unit 12 - Supporting Individuals with Additional Needs
+During Unit 12, Supporting Individuals with Additional Needs, you will focus on:

-In this unit, you will learn about why someone may experience additional needs.
+Why someone may experience additional needs.
 You will examine how you can overcome the daily challenges to living people with additional needs face.
 You will also get to investigate current practice with respect to provision for individuals with additional needs.
 For this unit you will complete a piece of coursework where you need to apply your knowledge and conduct research to link to 2 case studies who have additional needs.